Experience the Best of the Holy City with these Top Things to do in Jerusalem

 If you aren’t quite a hostel person and willing to spend a little more on accommodation in Jerusalem, then consider the following mid-range hotels.

-Or, if you are willing to pay a bit more there are plenty of gorgeous higher-end hotels in Jerusalem as well.
+Or, if you are willing to slue there more there are plenty of gorgeous high-end hotels in Jerusalem as well.
 Take a look at these options:

 The Best Things to do in Jerusalem